appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

     * Keep the default selection for other properties and click the **Next step** button.
 4. On the _Configure the Network_ screen, add below details:
     * Select the VPC and the subnets.
-    * Select the security group you created in the [prerequisites](#prerequisites) section, and add the security group with NFS access.
+    * Select the security group you created in the [Prerequisites](#prerequisites) section, and add the security group with NFS access.
-    * Select the Application Load Balancer you created in the [prerequisites](#prerequisites) section.
+    * Select the Application Load Balancer you created in the [Prerequisites](#prerequisites) section.
     * Set the listener for port 80 and click the **Add to the load balancer** button.
     * Create a new production listener port for port 80.
     * **Production listener protocol** - Set it to HTTP.